iliasslasri/data-flow-analysis/tp-tdd/doc/report.md

     - create LightTimeEvents for the same ID, with different times.
       - schedule the Light is turned on at XX for instance
       - schedule the Light object to turn off at YY, time different from XX
-    - check if the Light object is on at XX
+    - check that the Light object is on at XX
-    - check if the Light object is off at XX + 1min
-    - check if the Light object is off at YY
+    - check that the Light object is off at YY
-    - check if the Light object is on at YY + 1min

 14. The user cannot schedule the same event twice